llkongs/AutoCodex/README.md

   http://127.0.0.1:8787
 - Use the intake panel to answer questions and pause/resume projects.
 - Use "Run Tick" to trigger a new run and watch logs streaming in the log panel.
+- DEV auto-continues for up to 3 tasks per tick (override with DEV_CHAIN_LIMIT).

 Project init
 - Default name is project-YYYYMMDD-HHMMSS if no name is provided.